antonpirker/testing-sentry/test-django-cache-module/README.md

 - **Generate the Locust report**: Within the Locust web UI, navigate to the "Download Data" tab, then select "Download Report."
 The HTML report opens in a new tab.
 Click the "Download the Report" link at the top right of the page to download the report HTML file.
+- Put the test results in the `/results/` folder (und a nicely named subfolder)
+- Thanks!
+Have a nice day!